tapdig/NetworkProgramming/Lab2/README.md

 ## Scenario

 ### Modes:
 **change_text:** The client sends the text and the JSON file to the server.
-In response, the server must read the json file and swap the words in the text according to the JSON file.
+In response, the server must read the JSON file and swap the words in the text according to the JSON file.

 **encode_decode:** The client sends the text file and the key (another text) to the server.
 In response, the server must XOR (Vernam cipher; One-Time Pad) the text message with the key and return it to the client.